BrightcoveOS/android-player-samples/brightcove-player-controls/AccessibleControlsSampleApp/README.md

 Accessible Controls Sample App
 ==============================

-This is based on the Customized Controls Sample App but has changes for accessibility.
+This is based on the Customized Controls Sample App but has changes for accessibility when TalkBack is enabled.

+* Control hiding is toggled by a user interaction rather than a timeout
+* Buttons have appropriate text to be read out

 In MainActivity.java, the behaviour of the control bar is changed from its default of hiding after a three second timeout to not disappearing, if TalkBack is enabled.